langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ##### Call Me Kevin

-- Set the following variables to download the videos in the Call Me Kevin channel:
+- Set the following variables to download all the contents in the Call Me Kevin channel:

   ```bash
   export YOUTUBE_URL="https://www.youtube.com/@CallMeKevin"